AGRINFO AGRINFO logo

 Significant new rules on the use of antimicrobial products will apply to all animals and animal products exported to the European Union (EU) from 3 September 2026 (Regulation 2023/905).
 The new rules will cover honey, aquaculture products (fish, crustaceans, bivalve molluscs, echinoderms, tunicates, gastropods), milk/dairy, eggs, casings, and meat (cattle, sheep and goats, pigs, horses, poultry, rabbits, and farmed game).

-This webinar aims to guide both public authorities and stakeholders along the animal value chain on the steps they must take to ensure they are adequately prepared for the new requirements and avoid trade disruptions.
+This webinar aimed to guide both public authorities and stakeholders along the animal value chain on the steps they must take to ensure they are adequately prepared for the new requirements and avoid trade disruptions.

 Impacted Products